-While voters choose among individual candidates under plurality rule, they choose among party lists under proportional representation.
+While voters cast their ballot among individual candidates under plurality rule, they cast it among party lists under proportional representation.
 Such lists may dilute the incentives for individual incumbents to perform well.
-Person and Tabellini (2000a, Ch.
-9) examine the policy consequences of this feature in Holmström (1982)-style, career-concern models.
-They find that proportional representation should be associated with a larger extraction of rents, as the career-concern, reelection, motive becomes a weaker counterweight to the rent-extraction motive.
+Persson and Tabellini (2000a, Ch.
+9) examine the policy consequences of this difference in a model where individual politicians have career-concerns in the style of Holmström (1982).
+They find that proportional representation (list voting) should be associated with a larger extraction of rents, as the career-concern, re-election motive becomes a weaker counterweight to the rent-extraction motive for collectively accountable politicians.
 A second prediction is that electoral cycles, showing up in spending or taxes, should be weaker under proportional representation.
-This is because the incumbents' career concerns are stronger under plurality and because these concerns are at their strongest just before elections.
+This is because the incumbents' career concerns are stronger with the individual accountability under plurality rule and because these concerns are at their strongest just before elections.

 Regime types.
 Two especially interesting aspects of the legislative regime concern the powers over legislation: to make, amend, or veto policy proposals.
-The first concerns the separation of those powers across different politicians and offices.
-The second concerns the maintenance of powers; in particular, whether the executive needs sustained confidence by a majority in the legislative assembly.
+The first concerns the separation of these powers across different politicians and offices.
+The second concerns the maintenance of these powers; in particular, whether the executive needs sustained confidence by a majority in the legislative assembly.

-As in the case of electoral rules, we can make a cruder classification of real-world regimes.
+As in the case of electoral rules, we can make a cruder classification of realworld regimes.
 Presidential regimes (abbreviated PRES) typically have separation of powers, between the president and Congress, but also between congressional committees that hold important proposal (agenda-setting) powers in different spheres of policy (think about the US).
 But they do not have a confidence requirement: the executive can hold on to his powers without the support of a majority in Congress.
 In parliamentary regimes (PARL), the proposal powers over legislation are instead concentrated in the hands of the government.
 Moreover, the government needs the continuous confidence of a majority in parliament to maintain those powers throughout an entire election period.

 Why should separation of powers matter for policy?
 A classical argument is that checks and balances constrain politicians from abusing their powers.
-Persson, Roland, and Tabellini (1997, 2000) formally demonstrate this old point in models where incumbents are held accountable by retrospective voters.
-The upshot is that we should expect weaker political accountability in parliamentary regimes, resulting in higher rents and taxes (r and τ in the model).
+Persson, Roland, and Tabellini (1997, 2000) formally demonstrate this old point in models where incumbents, who decide on policy in different forms of legislative bargaining, are held accountable by retrospective voters.
+They show that a larger concentration of powers in parliamentary regimes makes it easier for politicians to collude with each other at the voters' expense; the weaker electoral accountability results in higher rents and taxes (r and τ in the model).